spezifisch/rueder/README.md

 #### Frontend

-Use `npm run test` to run tests with Jest using the included `.test.ts` files.
+Use `pnpm test` to run tests with Jest using the included `.test.ts` files.

 ### Production Test

-Before deploying to production you can test the production build of the frontend with `npm run preview` with the development version of the backend.
+Before deploying to production you can test the production build of the frontend with `pnpm preview` with the development version of the backend.

 You can also test production backend and frontend with: